appworldng/bejeweled-chains/README.md

 ```
 The above has one chain (first row)

-You may assume that you are always given a proper game board: ie. an array of equal-length arrays of only integer values.
+I was to assume that I'll always be given a proper game board: ie. an array of equal-length arrays of only integer values.
 The length and width of the board can however be arbitrary, the number of different colors of jewels is also arbitrary.

-Your final solution should just define the **count_chains** function.
-You don't need to call it in any way, and you should not print anything.
-You may however define any number of helper functions to break down the task in a sensible way.
+My final solution was just to define the **count_chains** function.
+I didn't need to call it in any way.
+I was also permitted to define any number of helper functions to break down the task in a sensible way.

 Example code the evaluator would run:
 ```